Tom Ellis' family tree unlocks his working class links to Wales and Devon

-Normally in this series I follow principally the direct male line, but in this case I had to veer from this route because I discovered Tom's paternal grandfather was born illegitimate – a common occupational hazard, as regular family historians will know.
+During my research of his family tree, I discovered Tom's paternal grandfather was born illegitimate – a common occupational hazard, as regular family historians will know.

 This doesn't mean a pedigree comes to an end, however, because it is perfectly acceptable to pursue a female line instead.
 You are, after all, still following the same surname.

-The marriage certificate showed that Chris's father was John Ellis, a police officer, and Marilyn's father was Arthur Melbourne Hooper, a postal and telegraph officer.
+Their marriage certificate showed that Chris's father was John Ellis, a police officer, and Marilyn's father was Arthur Melbourne Hooper, a postal and telegraph officer.

 Chris Ellis was also born in Cardiff on 29 June 1949, the son of John Ellis and Joyce Doreen Jones, who were married at Pontyclun, near Bridgend, Glamorgan, on 15 August 1942.
-Chris' father John Ellis, the police officer, Tom Ellis' grandfather, was born on 7 November 1921 in Pontypridd registration district to Emmie Ellis, father unknown.
+Chris' father John Ellis, the police officer and Tom Ellis' grandfather was born on 7 November 1921 in Pontypridd registration district to Emmie Ellis, father unknown.
 This fact might have made further research impossible, had not Chris and Marilyn Ellis kindly put me right in emails, so I decided to follow the ancestry of Emmie Ellis, Tom's paternal great-grandmother, for as far back as I could.

 Emmie was born on 17 November 1897 at Llanharan, a village in the Rhondda Valley near Bridgend.
 She seemingly never married and died in 1982 at 85.
-I found her in the 1911 census, aged 13, living with six siblings aged from 29 to 11, in a household headed by her eldest brother Claude Ellis, a pottery labourer, at 44, Llantrisant Road, Pontyclun:
+I found her in the 1911 census, aged 13, living with six siblings aged from 29 to 11, in a household headed by her eldest brother Claude Ellis, a pottery labourer, at 44, Llantrisant Road, Pontyclun.

 Emmie's name was actually spelt as Emme, which turned out to be the first name of her mother.
 Her siblings were: Claude 29; Ethel 25; Albert 20; Arthur 18; Ernest 14; Hilda 11.
 All were shown as being born at Llantrisant.
 Why were they all living together?
 Possibly the parents had died, although I was unable to confirm this for certain.
 I found in the General Register Office death indexes an Emmy (sic) Ellis who died in Pontypridd registration district in 1906, aged 46, who may have been the mother.

-In the 1901 census, the family were also in Llantrisant Road, Pontyclun, but with no house number given.
+In the 1901 Census, the family were also in Llantrisant Road, Pontyclun, but with no house number given.
 Head of the household was Charles Ellis, 45, a bend maker in a pottery works, born at Gloucester.
 His wife, Emme, 40, was born at Penmark, Glamorgan, and there were eight children from 19 to one, including Emmie aged three.
-All the children were born at Llantrisant except Emmie whose birth place was given as Llanharan:
+All the children were born at Llantrisant except Emmie whose birthplace was given as Llanharan.

 Charles and Emme Ellis were the great-great-grandparents of Tom Ellis.
 A decade earlier in 1891, Charles Ellis and his family were at Talbot Road, Llantrisant.
-In this census, however, his wife was called Amy, but clearly it was the same woman since her age and birth place tallied with the details given in 1901:
+In this census, however, his wife was called Amy, but clearly it was the same woman since her age and birthplace tallied with the details given in 1901.

 Charles' occupation was a pipe maker and there were five children ranging in age from 9 down to an unnamed baby son whose age was given as nought.

-Going back yet another 10 years to the census of 1881 I found Charles and Emmy (sic) Ellis at Danygraig Villas, Llantrisant with Charles' occupation shown as an iron shearer in a tin works.
-In this census they had not yet had any children.
+Going back yet another 10 years to the Census of 1881, I found Charles and Emmy (sic) Ellis at Danygraig Villas, Llantrisant with Charles' occupation shown as an iron shearer in a tin works.
+In this census, they had not yet had any children.

-In a bid to trace Charles further back and discover who his parents were, I next went to the 1871 census.
+In a bid to trace Charles further back and discover who his parents were, I next went to the 1871 Census.
 I found Charles, aged 14, at an address called Pontclown Fach in Llantrisant with his parents, Henry and Mary Ann Ellis, and seven siblings:

 Henry Ellis was 50, occupation fitter, born at Payhembury, Devon, a place near Honiton, while Mary Ann Ellis, 48, was born at Cullompton, Devon.
 The children were six sons ranging from 18 to seven and a daughter of 20.
 Of the sons, three – William Henry, 18, Samuel Robert, 16, and Charles, 14 – were all born at Gloucester, while a son Rowland, 9, was born at Neath, Glamorgan, and two sons called Frank and Alfred, both 7 (and probably twins) were born at Cheltenham.
 The daughter Jane, 20, was said to have been born at Silverton, Devon, a village between Exeter and Cullompton.
 It looks as if Henry and Mary Ann had moved around a bit while having their family.

 Henry, a labourer, was also shown in this census as being born at Payhembury, Devon, but I had difficulty in making out the birthplace of Mary Ann which appeared to end in 'ford'.
-Another curious thing was that three of the children, Samuel, 8 (who was shown as a daughter!), William 6, and Charles, 4, were all shown as being born in Bristol, not Gloucester, while the daughter Jane's birthplace was again given as Silverton, Devon.
+Another curious discovery was that three of the children, Samuel, 8 (who was shown as a daughter!), William 6, and Charles, 4, were all shown as being born in Bristol, not Gloucester, while daughter Jane's birthplace was again given as Silverton, Devon.
 The youngest son Rowland was aged one and shown as being born at Neath.

-I suspect that either Henry had difficulty in filling in the census schedule or possibly there was a dialect barrier between him and the Welsh enumerator!
+I suspect that either Henry had difficulty in filling in the census schedule or possibly there was a dialect barrier between him and the Welsh enumerator.
 Of course, this was far from rare in the Victorian censuses.
 Whatever the discrepancies, there was no doubt this was the same family as I had found in 1871 and Henry and Mary Ann Ellis were the great-great-great-grandparents of Tom Ellis.

-Turning again to the GRO marriage indexes, I found the potential marriage at Tiverton registration district (which included Cullompton and Silverton) in the June quarter 1849 of Henry Ellis and Mary Anne Hillier.
+Turning again to the GRO marriage indexes, I found a potential marriage at Tiverton registration district (which included Cullompton and Silverton) in the June quarter 1849 of Henry Ellis and Mary Anne Hillier.
 There was another Mary listed on the same page; however, it seems likely to me that this was the correct marriage.

-Looking for Henry Ellis in the 1841 census, I think I found him at Payhembury, Devon, which was given as his birth place in subsequent censuses.
+Looking for Henry Ellis in the 1841 Census, I think I found him at Payhembury, Devon, which was given as his birthplace in subsequent censuses.
 His age was given as 20, though this is not entirely reliable – we have seen how his age differed in other censuses.
-If it was the right man, he was an agricultural servant working for a farmer called Joseph Cleman at a place called Lower Tale, Payhembury:
+If it was the right man, he was an agricultural servant working for a farmer called Joseph Cleman at a place called Lower Tale, Payhembury.

-A Google search reveals that Lower Tale Farm or Cottage, Payhembury still stands today as a listed building with a thatched roof.
+A quick Google search reveals that Lower Tale Farm or Cottage, Payhembury still stands today as a listed building with a thatched roof.
 So if Tom Ellis happens to read this, he should be able to see the place where his probable great-great-great-grandfather Henry Ellis once lived and worked.